 - revulsion to certain foods

 You may need to rest more or eat smaller meals during this time.
 Some women, however, don’t feel any of these symptoms at all.

+The first day of your pregnancy is also the first day of your last menstrual period.
+At about 10 to 14 days after, an egg is released, combines with a sperm, and conception occurs.
 A baby develops rapidly during the first trimester.
-The fetus begins to develop a brain, spinal cord, and the organs begin to form.
+The fetus begins to develop a brain and spinal cord, and the organs begin to form.
 The baby's heart will also begin to beat during the first trimester.

 Arms and legs begin to bud in the first few weeks, and by the end of eight weeks, fingers and toes start to form.
 By the end of the first trimester, the baby's sex organs have formed.
 According to the Office on Women’s Health, the baby is now about 3 inches long and weighs almost 1 ounce.

 When you first learn you are pregnant, make an appointment with your doctor to begin caring for the developing baby.
+If you are not already on prenatal vitamins, start them immediately.
+Ideally, women take folic acid (in prenatal vitamins) for a year before the pregnancy.
 Women normally see their doctor once a month during the first trimester.